 Cavaliers fall 1-0 to Seminoles in bid for national title.

-It is no coincidence that success has followed University of Virginia head coach Steve Swanson throughout his career.
-In his 24th season as a head coach, his 14th at Virginia, he has established himself as one of the elite coaches in collegiate soccer, and certainly one of the most respected.
-Swanson has led his teams to six conference championships, 18 NCAA Tournament appearances and 22 consecutive winning seasons during his 23-year career.
+Through 27 seasons as a head coach, including the last 17 years at the helm of Virginia's program, Swanson has established himself as one of the elite coaches in collegiate soccer, and certainly one of the most respected.
+Swanson has led his teams to seven conference championships, 22 NCAA Tournament appearances and 26 consecutive winning seasons during his 27-year career.

 Swanson's track record of success, not only on the collegiate level but also at the international level, was evident in 2012.
 That year he won a pair of championships, leading Virginia to its second ACC title and guiding the United States to the FIFA U-20 Women's World Cup Championship in Japan.
 For those feats, he was one of ten coaches named to the shortlist for FIFA Women's World Coach of the Year.

 Swanson came to Virginia after two highly successful stops at Stanford and Dartmouth.
 At Dartmouth, Swanson guided the Big Green to national prominence.
 He did an equally impressive job at Stanford, helping maintain the program's standing as one of the premier teams in the country while leading the Cardinal to two Pac-10 titles in four seasons.
 In 2004, he led Virginia to the first ACC Championship in school history, making him the only coach in Division I history to win titles in three different conferences.
 He has since become the only coach in history to win multiple conference championships in three difference conferences.
 Swanson also enjoyed success as a player in college and as a professional.